C

 Main solver API

-The main C API is imported from the header osqp.h and provides the following functions
+The main C API is imported from the header osqp.h.
+It is divided into the following headers: * Constants in osqp_api_constants.h * Functions in osqp_api_functions.h * Types in osqp_api_types.h

 Main solver data types